sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 ### VII<sup>6</sup> Chord
 When the bass carries scale degree \\(\hat2\\), however, VII<sup>6</sup> can stand in place of \\(V_3^4\\).

+As a chord of dominant function, VII<sup>6</sup> in a minor key must include the leading tone (raise \\(\hat 7\\)).

+### Role of 7 and 4

+In whatever voice, 7 will regularly resolve to 8 in our tonal harmony when any chord of dominant function relates to I. The cadential treatment of 7 is exceptional.

+In whatever voice, 4 will regularly resolve to 3 in V<sup>7</sup> and its inversions.

+## Prolonging the Tonic

 # Chapter 13 - Suspensions & Syncopations '
 <mark>' Note that this chapter is marked **important** to review.</mark>